A Writer Writes: Writing an Amateur Sleuth Mystery Novella

 Want to read it for Free?

-I am to finish the first draft and revisions of Missing: A James Lalonde Conspiracy Thriller Novella by the end of June.
+I am to finish the first draft and revisions of Missing: A James Lalonde Amateur Sleuth Mystery Novella by the end of June.
 If you’re interested in becoming a beta reader and being one of the first to read the novella in exchange for feedback on your reading experience, then send me an email using the contact form on my contact page.
 When you fill out the form select the ‘I want to join your beta reading team’ option from the ‘what is your message about?’ list.

 A Quick Update

 Since, I first wrote this post I’ve shared the first chapter of Missing on my blog, click the button below to read for free.
-You can also become a James Lalonde Insider to receive and advanced reader copy, so sign up below for updates to be notified.
+You can also become a James Lalonde Insider to receive an advanced reader copy, so sign up below for updates to be notified.

 Happy reading, book lovers!